Urban hierarchy in Brazil

-The urban hierarchy of Brazil places Brazil's cities into categories: global cities, national metropolises, regional metropolises, regional capitols (A, B and C), sub-regional centers (A and B) and zone centers (A, B and C).
+The urban hierarchy of Brazil places Brazil's cities into categories: global cities, national metropolises, regional metropolises, regional capitals (A, B and C), sub-regional centers (A and B) and zone centers (A, B and C).

 Urban hierarchy

 Global cities

 Brazil's global cities possess areas of influence that surpass the country's borders.
 Brazil's global cities are the municipalities of Rio de Janeiro and São Paulo.

 National metropolises

 Brasília, São Paulo and Rio de Janeiro are Brazil's national metropolises.
 They are the first level of territorial management, providing a focus for centers located in all parts of Brazil.

 Regional metropolises

 Regional metropolises constitute the second level of territorial management, and influence the surrounding macro-region where they are located.
 Brazil's regional metropolises include Curitiba, Salvador, Porto Alegre, Goiânia, Fortaleza, Recife, Manaus, Belém and Belo Horizonte.

 Regional capitals

-The regional capitol is the third level of territorial management, and influences its state and its surrounding states.
-These are subdivided into: A regional capitols (cities such as Natal, Campinas, Florianópolis and Vitória); B regional capitols (cities such as Caxias do Sul, Chapecó, Porto Velho and Campina Grande) and C regional capitols (cities such as Campos, Caruaru, Governador Valadares and Mossoró).
+The regional capital is the third level of territorial management, and influences its state and its surrounding states.
+These are subdivided into: A regional capitals (cities such as Natal, Campinas, Florianópolis and Vitória); B regional capitals (cities such as Caxias do Sul, Chapecó, Porto Velho and Campina Grande) and C regional capitals (cities such as Campos, Caruaru, Governador Valadares and Mossoró).